Automation in The Paper and Pulp Industry

 - Make an effective value-capture road map and implement the appropriate technological enablers.
 Companies must be able to clearly describe the complete value potential of digital, as well as how they intend to extract that value over time.
-A strategic road map assists the company in determining the sequence of value-capture efforts as well as the technological enablers (like sensors, data pipelines, and storage) that must be implemented in order to capitalize on the opportunity.
+A strategic road map assists the company in determining the sequence of value-capture efforts as well as the technological enablers (like pressure paper sensors, data pipelines, and storage) that must be implemented in order to capitalize on the opportunity.
 Avoid doing technical experiments and instead manage the program to a well-defined strategic plan with specified key performance indicators (KPIs).
 Learn the top 10 important KPIs of the paper industry.

 - Create new capabilities on your own.
 New talents and methods of functioning are required for successful digital transformation.
-Companies can augment their staff with external contractors to get started and generate momentum; nevertheless, if they want the digitalization to expand and be sustained, they must establish these new competencies in-house.
-Companies must combine technology and data knowledge with fundamental process and operational know-how to gain maximum value and enhance implementation success.
+Companies can augment their staff with external contractors to get started and generate momentum; nevertheless, if they want digitalization to expand and be sustained, they must establish these new competencies in-house.
+Companies must combine technology and data knowledge with fundamental processes and operational know-how to gain maximum value and enhance implementation success.
 This necessitates a strong emphasis on systematic hiring and upskilling.

 - Master the art of change management.
 The most advanced digital solutions are useless unless they are embraced and used on a daily basis in the office.
 To do this, businesses must pay close attention to the technology’s end-users and devote time to learning about their needs and incorporating their input.
 Both teaching and reinforcing new habits, as well as installing new applications, require equal emphasis and attention.